 # V I B R A N T P L A C E S

 D O N M I S K E L L O N Z M

-Don is a Deputy Director of the Christchurch Central Development Unit (CCDU), the development arm of the Canterbury Earthquake Recovery Authority (CERA).
-He leads the Development, Design and Planning Group of CCDU.
+Don is former Deputy Director of the Christchurch Central Development Unit (CCDU), the development arm of the Canterbury Earthquake Recovery Authority (CERA), where he led the Development, Design and Planning Group of CCDU.
 This Group includes urban designers, transport planners, planners, architects, landscape architects, economists, commercial strategists, investment and development facilitators and community engagement specialists.

 In 2012 Don led the international multidisciplinary consortium made up of 15 different specialities which prepared the Blueprint.
 The Blueprint is the spatial framework which sets out the vision for the regeneration and recovery of Central Christchurch.

 Between 2000 and February 2012 Don led Boffa Miskell, a multidisiplinary environmental design & planning consultancy, first as Chairman and then as Managing Director.
 As a consultant, Don worked on large multidisciplinary assessment and master planning projects.

 Don has a depth and breadth of experience across a broad range of sectors including property development; tourism ; education and health; transport, energy and mining; and primary production.

 DAY 3 – Keynote Speakers